-There are very close connections between the dynamics considered here and the dynamics studied by \cite{HS90}, \cite{Hop99b}, and \cite{Har11}.
+There are very close connections between the dynamics considered here and dynamics studied by \cite{HS90}, \cite{Hop99b}, and \cite{Har11}.
 In order to have the machinery in place to make these connections clear, we postpone this discussion until Section \ref{sec:previous}.

-There is a more surprising connection between Hessian game dynamics and models of reinforcement learning in normal form games. \cite{Rus99}, \cite{HSV09} and \cite{MM10} show that if players track the cumulative payoffs (or \emph{scores}) of their strategies, and they then choose mixed strategies at each instant by applying the logit choice rule to these scores, the evolution of mixed strategies is described by the replicator dynamics. \footnote{See \cite{BS97}, \cite{Pos97}, and \cite{Hop02} for related results.} Combining our analysis here with that in a companion paper \citep{MS16}, we show that the Hessian dynamics derived from a steep potential function $h$ also describe the evolution of mixed strategies under reinforcement learning with penalty function $h$.
-In addition to substantially generalizing existing results, our analysis provides an intuitive explanation for the tight links between the two sorts of processes.
+There is a more surprising connection between Hessian dynamics and models of reinforcement learning in normal form games. \cite{Rus99}, \cite{HSV09} and \cite{MM10} show that if players track the cumulative payoffs (or \emph{scores}) of their strategies and choose mixed strategies at each instant by applying the logit choice rule to these scores, the evolution of mixed strategies is described by the replicator dynamics. \footnote{For related results, see also \cite{BS97}, \cite{Pos97}, and \cite{Hop02}.} Combining our analysis here with that of \cite{MS16}, we show that Hessian dynamics derived from a steep potential function also describe the evolution of mixed strategies under reinforcement learning.
+In addition to substantially generalizing existing results, our analysis provides an intuitive explanation for the tight links between the two processes.
 Section \ref{sec:RL} describes these and other connections between Hessian dynamics and reinforcement learning in detail.